ChrisPalmerNZ/DRLND_p3_collab_compet/README.md

 ## Instructions

 The Jupyter Notebook `Tennis.ipynb` must be followed to reproduce the training performed.
 For the Deep Deterministic Policy Gradient (DDPG) model it calls Agent and Model code in the files `ddpg_agent.py` and `model.py`.
-For the Time Delayed DDPG model it calls equivalent Agent and Model code in `td_ddpg_agent.py` and `td_ddpg_model.py`.
+For the Twin Delayed DDPG model it calls equivalent Agent and Model code in `td_ddpg_agent.py` and `td_ddpg_model.py`.
 These must also be located in the working directory.

 One thing that needs changing is the `tennisenv` definition early in the notebook - it must contain the path to wherever you have extracted the Reacher environment, as described in the _Getting Started_ section above.